 Part 1: How do I ensure my CSV file is prepared for a clean import?

-Pro Tip: You will import Leads and Contacts separately to Base.
+Pro Tip: You will import Leads and Contacts separately to Sell.
 Friendly reminder, Leads are potential clients that have not yet qualified to become a Contact in your sales process.
 A Lead will typically become a Contact once you’ve identified more specifics around what product or service they’re interested in, qualifying them to enter the first stage of your Sales Pipeline.
-For more information on how Base defines Leads and Contacts, check out this link
+For more information on how Sell defines Leads and Contacts, check out this link

 Assigning a person to a company